AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 }
 ```

 The `renderNode` function expects a single object named `node`.
-A node may have children which is processed recursively using the `renderNodeList` function described above.
+A node may have children which are processed recursively using the `renderNodeList` function described above.
 Finally, a `nodeMap` is used to render the contents of the node based on its `nodeType`.

 ```javascript
 // nodeMap - object literal that maps a JSX response based on a given key (nodeType)